leouchoa/deploy_bureau_census_classifier_with_fastAPI/README.md

 All the code and model passes through an CI/CD lifecycle in order to ensure realiability of the deployed service.
 Tests are stored in the [tests folder](https://github.com/leouchoa/deploy_bureau_census_classifier_with_fastAPI/tree/main/tests) and are automatically run whenever a push to the main branch occours.
 So the main branch is the deployed branch and all development must occour outside of that branch.

+Besides that there's a continuous deployment configured in heroku.
+Everytime a there's a commit in the main branch, heroku waits for the CI tests to pass to only them re-deploy the app, so the app is only updated whenever the code passes all the tests.

 ### Pre-Commit